Syed-nazif-hassan/restaurant-homepage/README.md

 - Install dependencies. (npm install)
 - Start the development server (npm run dev)
 - Open (http://localhost:3000) with your browser to view the application.

+### Here are some pictures of the restaurant homepage-

 ![PicL1](./homepage_pictures/picL1.png)